EndPointCorp/end-point-blog/2018/04/19/railsconf-2018-day-two.html.md

 The final bit of advice that Laura gave was to praise in public and critique in private.
 Praise is recognition that is motivating on the receiving end.
 Everyday praise is valuable.

 Critiques are best given and received in private, not guided by emotions.
-Remember that the the person receiving critiques may not yet realize what they said or did was not ideal, so be kind and patient to that person.
+Remember that the person receiving critiques may not yet realize what they said or did was not ideal, so be kind and patient to that person.
 Again, I see this as very applicable in both the context of code reviews and parenting.
 The author of a new feature may not be aware of best practices in the specific code framework, just like a child may not realize that coloring on furniture is not the best practice use of crayons.

 Thanks, Laura, for your talk!